chronosphereio/calyptia-fluentd-benchmark-aws-environment/winevtlog_bench/winevtlog_bench_result/RESULT.md

 * Worker Process
   * `in_windows_eventlog2` resource usage for flat file, which steadily growing with fixed flow rate, corresponds to:
      * Flow rate
+     * CPU Usage is almost same between Calyptia-Fluentd and Td-Agent
+        * Because `in_windows_eventlog2` plugin handles almost all Windows EventLog processing on its dependent gem `winevt_c` and the dependent gem is writte in C extension.
+That's why upgrading Ruby does not reduce CPU usage.
 * Supervisor process just monitors  life-and-death of worker process(es)